RAIRLab/lazyslate/README.md

 #### Dependancies

+Depends on node and npm as development dependencies.

 #### Building

-Run the build script with

 ```
-    ./build.sh
+npm install     #install all the requisite packages
+npm run build   #build the project with webpack
 ```

 ## Features